eqlabs/recruitment-exercises/rolling-hash.md

 ## Checklist
 1. Input/output operations are separated from the calculations
-2. detects block changes and/or additions
+2. detects chunk changes and/or additions
-3. detects block removals
+3. detects chunk removals
-4. detects additions between blocks with shifted blocks
+4. detects additions between chunks with shifted original chunks